microsoft/font-tools/EgyptianOpenType/eot.md

     </figcaption>
 </figure>

-Walled bases are needed for the walled cartouches:
+Walled bases are needed for the walled cartouches.
+They are named "QW" followed by the digit for their width.
+They also have corresponding vertical forms.

 <figure>
     <img src="png/eot_qw.png" width= 600 alt="Walled cartouche bases">